at-fe-rd/b-scss-structure/README.md

         }
       ```

-    * Base : This file is the place for you set the default style for each element in your site.
+    * **Base:** This file is the place for you set the default style for each element in your site.
 See example:

       ```
         body {